 It’s important to know what you need to be working on as a leader.
 Asking the people around you will give you a sense of what can be improved and demonstrate that you care.

 Heen believes that feedback “sits on the junction of two human needs:” the need to learn and grow and the desire for acceptance.
 As we have all experienced, it can either be full of joy or rather painful.
 When it’s painful, Heen teaches that “It’s about learning to understand and manage the pain, to enrich our relationships, and to get to the learning faster.”
-We hoped this help you learn more about The Feedback Effect Expected Return in Performance and can apply some of what you learned to your workplace.
+This is when feedback is a gift that keeps on giving.

 Corban OneSource is a Mid Market Human Resource Outsourcer or HRO for companies of 75 to 6,000 employees.
 Are you looking to outsource the core HR functions of Payroll, Benefits Administration and HR Support?
 Find out more here.